The Eyes of those Who Care 2021

 BLACK EYED SUSAN 2009 – 2012

-BLACK EYED SUSAN – The Complete Series continues a long established way of working by C.A.HALPIN that is based on found words, images and notes.
-The paintings contain hidden, written messages and images, layered over and turned around until the words become abstracted, distorted and almost impossible to read.
-During the process the paintings are worked on and rotated until the images have no top or bottom, the viewer being guided only by the forms that emerge as they are painted.
+This series of Acrylic ink and pen on canvas paintings, continues a long established way of working that is based on found words, images and notes.
+The works contain hidden, love letters and erotic images, layered over and turned around until the words become abstracted, distorted and almost impossible to read.
+During the process the paintings are worked on and rotated until the images have no top or bottom, the viewer being guided only by the forms that emerge.